MrPicklePinosaur/A9E/README.md

 - [ ] collision mask
 - [ ] error/exception handling
 - [ ] component array store pointers?
+- [ ] logger that can either do to file or the ncurses stauts 'console'
+- [ ] ability to create and destroy entities in update loop (might need a create/destroy queue)
 - [ ] package for linux distros

 ## RESOURCES